| |

 SPA Land Centum City

-One of the largest SPAs in South Korea and one of the best to experience if you want an authentic jimjilbang.
+It is one of the largest SPAs in South Korea and one of the best to experience if you want an authentic jimjilbang.
 Moreover, it is hosted in the world’s largest Department Store, Shinsegae, on the banks of the Suyeonggang River, very close to Gwangalli and Haeundae Beach.

 Address: Shinsegae Centum City 1F, 35, Centumnam-daero, Haeundae-gu, Busan